infinite-world-inc/tk-substancepainter/README.md

 In order for our application to show up in the shotgun launcher, we need to add it to our list of software that is valid for this project.

-* Navigate to your shotgun url, ie. `example.shotgunstudio.com`, and once logged in, clink in the Shotgun Settings menu, the arrow at the top right of the webpage, close to your user picture.
+* Navigate to your shotgun url, i.e. `example.shotgunstudio.com`, and once logged in, clink in the Shotgun Settings menu, the arrow at the top right of the webpage, close to your user picture.
 * Click in the Software menu
 ![select_a_project_configuration](config/images/select_a_project_configuration.png)

 * We will create a new entry for Substance Painter, called "Substance Painter" and whose description was conveniently copy and pasted from Wikipedia.
 ![create_new_software](config/images/create_new_software.png)

-* We now sould specify the engine this software will use. "tk-substancepainter"
+* We now should specify the engine this software will use. "tk-substancepainter"
 ![software_specify_engine](config/images/software_specify_engine.png)

 * Note that you can restrict this application to certain projects by specifying the project under the projects column.
 If no projects are specified this application will show up for all the projects that have this engine in their configuration files.